Pipe Anchor Force Calculator

 - Uniform temperature distribution assumed along the entire pipe run between anchors

-- No friction forces from pipe supports, guides, or sliding shoes included in the anchor load calculation
+- No friction forces from pipe supports, guides, sliding shoes, branches, or equipment restraints included

 Limitations

-- Does not calculate guide spacing or intermediate support loads between anchors
+- Does not calculate guide spacing, expansion-loop sizing, bellows forces, or intermediate support loads

-- Does not model piping flexibility from bends, offsets, or branches that redistribute anchor loads in real systems
+- Does not model piping flexibility from bends, offsets, branches, equipment nozzles, hangers, or restraint stiffness

 References